nutjob-laboratories/erk/README.txt

 **Ərk** is being developed with Python 3.7 on Windows 10, and Python 3.8.5 on Linux Mint.

-To run properly on Linux, the latest version of all required software is recommended.  __**If you are running Debian or a Debian-variant (such as Mint, Ubuntu, Xubuntu, etc) you can install PyQt5 and qt5reactor with pip, or by [downloading Ərk with included requirements](https://github.com/nutjob-laboratories/erk/raw/master/downloads/erk-latest-linux.zip) and installing the .debs yourself!
+To run properly on Linux, the latest version of all required software is recommended.  __**If you are running Debian or a Debian-variant (such as Mint, Ubuntu, Xubuntu, etc) you must install PyQt5 and qt5reactor with pip!
 If you install PyQt5 and qt5reactor from the standard repo Ərk will not function!**__

 # Install